How Much Risk can you Tolerate and how Does that Affect Your Investment Portfolio?

 If your appetite to risk is correctly assessed and your asset allocation is in tune with it, your investments should give you no sleepless nights – DIY investing is about accumulating and managing wealth over a long time horizon; it is not about punting on binary options, currently the bête noire of the money pages.

 Because it’s a marathon and not a sprint, if your risk assessed portfolio is well constructed, you should be able to resist the temptation to sell cheaply when markets inevitably nose-dive and be ready to capitalise when the correction comes along.

-One response to “How Much Risk can you Tolerate and how Does that Affect Your Investment Portfolio?”
+2 responses to “How Much Risk can you Tolerate and how Does that Affect Your Investment Portfolio?”